eeg3/workspaces-portal/README.md

 9. **GitHubUser**: GitHub Username.
 10. **GitHubToken**: GitHub token to use for authentication to the GitHub account.
 Configurable inside Github: https://github.com/settings/tokens.
 Token needs `repo_hook` permissions.

+The CloudFormation deployment will notify that it will create IAM Permissions; check the box acknowledging the permissions creation to proceed.

 The files referenced (e.g. SAMInputFile) are expected to exist within the GitHub repository.
 The CloudFormation deployment will warn that it is creating IAM permissions; this is because it creates roles and policies for the pipeline to use when it creates/modifies the child stack.